Derek B. Miller: Novels

 Miller's third novel, American by Day (2018), was published by Transworld at Penguin Random House.
-Like The Girl in Green, it was also short-listed for the Crime Writers' Association's Gold Dagger Award (2019).
+Like The Girl in Green, it was also short-listed for the Crime Writers' Association's Gold Dagger (2019).
 Richard Russo, on reading American by Day, wrote, "Sure Derek Miller's novels are smart and full of heart and savvy and hilarious, but even more than all of this, he's fun.
 He's as dedicated as any writer I know to the proposition that readers should enjoy themselves, should delight in the experience of life and language.
 If our hearts get broken along the way, so much the better."
 Val McDermid picked American by Day for her Best Crime Fiction of 2019 for Five Books, writing, "American by Day is engagingly written.
 Miller isn’t afraid to write characters who are opinionated.
 They don’t hold their tongue about what they believe in, they let rip.
 People are angry, people are passionate.
 I love the unorthodoxy of it, I suppose.
 It’s not what you expect it to be."